 “Build it and they will come” is advice that rarely works when trying to sell books.

-Amazon is full of self-published books that have barely made any sales, leaving many writers dejected.
+Amazon is full of successful self-published authors with books that have barely made any sales, leaving many writers dejected.

 If you want your books to succeed, to get into the hands of your readers, to potentially achieve bestseller status…. you need a book launch plan.

 After all, you’ve already spent months (or even years) crafting your manuscript.
 You’ve also spent a small fortune on a book cover, hiring an editor, proofreading, formatting, and other related expenses.

 The last thing you need after all you’ve invested is for your book to fail, to make exactly zero sales.

 (Okay you might make a few, to friends and family.
 But that’s not why you wrote your book, right?)

 If you have a book, or are looking to write a book, and are already thinking about promotion, then this is for you.
 Contrary to what you might expect, launching a book isn’t hard, and it doesn’t need to break the bank (although you do need to invest some money).